mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

  - SFNS - NRC 0x12 (SubFunctionNotSupported)
  - SFNSIAS - NRC 0x7E (SubFunctionNotSupportedInActiveSession)
- - XX - NRC code that is supported by the server and suitable to the current situation (e.g. NRC 0x21 busyRepeatRequest if server is currently overloaded and cannot process request message at the moment)
+ - XX - NRC code that is supported by the server and suitable to the current situation (e.g. NRC 0x21 busyRepeatRequest if server is currently overloaded and cannot process next request message)

 Functional
 ..........
 Functional addressing is used to send messages to multiple servers (ECUs) in the network.
 When functionally addressed messages are sent, the one to many communication between the client and the servers (ECUs) takes place.
-The server shall respond only to certain requests what is presented with detailed explanation in `response behaviour to functionally addressed request`_ chapter.
+The server shall only respond to certain requests (further explained in `response behaviour to functionally addressed request`_ chapter.

 NOTE: Some types of buses (e.g. LIN) might also support broadcast communication which is very similar to functionally addressed.
-The only difference between casual functional addressing and broadcast communication is that a server response, in broadcast communication, is never expected by the client.
+The only difference is that a server response is never expected by the client during broadcast communication.

 Response behaviour to functionally addressed request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~